wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 5.0.1 =
+- New: Support of the external height workaround when the iframe is already in an iframe.
+Now the correct iframe is used and not the top one anymore.
+- Removed not used file.

 = 5.0 =
 - New: 'Show only a part of the iframe' has now a graphical area selector where yu can simply select the area you want to show with the mouse!
 (Pro)
 - New: Improved external workaround: It can now be configured to work with different settings for different iframes